 Software as a Service, which is often shortened to SaaS, refers to cloud-based services which users are able to access over the internet.
 SaaS has radically changed the software market.
-Previously, software would be purchased and then installed on your computer.
-However, SaaS now offers a service where the software is rented on a monthly subscription basis and can be accessed from anywhere in the world, through any device, via the cloud.
+Traditionally, software is purchased and after installed on your computer.
+However, SaaS now offers a service where the software is rented on a monthly subscription basis.
+It can also be accessed from anywhere in the world, through any device, via the cloud.

 SaaS has become a popular model for many businesses, which are choosing this option over from the more traditional method of purchasing the software.
 For most, this is because SaaS provides a number of major benefits, including:

 No additional hardware costs:

 SaaS applications run in the cloud, so no additional hardware is needed, as systems can be accessed from any device with an internet connection.

 There are no up-front costs because you don’t need to purchase the software.
 There are also no unexpected payments, with regular month amounts withdrawn.
 This will facilitate a much better cash flow for your business.

 With traditional models, you pay for the software outright.
 Therefore, whether you want to use it for 10 years or 1 month, the cost will be the same.
 With SaaS, you can use the software for a required period and pause your subscription at any time.